rougin/dexterine/README.md

 ### withTrash

-Creates a `trash` JavaScript method.
+Creates a `trash` method.
 This method is used to populate a modal for confirming the deletion of an item.
 It takes an `item` object as a parameter and assigns its properties to the corresponding fields in the modal.
 It can also show or hide other modals:

 ``` html
 // app/plates/items/depot.php